Script library

 A script has the following properties:

-- Script: a script is written in CSharp language and is compiled against .NET framework 4.8
+Script: a script is written in C# language (version 8.0) and compiled against the .NET framework 4.8

-- Support functions by putting them in a predefined #region (
+Support functions by placing them in a predefined #region (

 #region additional methods